 2. Cite the due dates of post-mortem federal forms, specify the filing requirements of a decedent’s estate tax return, and identify exceptions to the general rule of estate tax payment.

-3. Determine the processes and procedures necessary in preparation and filing of the Form 706.
+3. Determine the processes and procedures necessary in the preparation and filing of Form 706.